AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 These sensors would track the machines and collect data for potential deviations from acceptable temperatures.
 Once relayed, that information would alert technicians to any issues.

-This system would need greater capital investment and technologically competent staff.
+This system would require a greater capital investment and a technologically competent staff.

 Oil & lubricant sensors

-Oil analysis can determine many factors about machine performance.
-Actual oil viscosity versus expected viscosity can show how your machine is preventing oxidation, dilution and moisture.
+Oil analysis can reveal many factors related to machine performance.
+Actual oil viscosity versus expected viscosity can show how your machine is preventing oxidation, dilution, and moisture.
 Metal shards in the oil can alert technicians to parts grinding that might slow or break a machine.
-Sensors that calculate fluid dynamics might help expose a leak or faulty connector.
+Sensors that calculate fluid dynamics might help expose a leak ora faulty connector.

 Analytics systems are commonly designed to detect impurities in oil.
-Metal, dirt and sludge will be easily found.
+Metal, dirt, and sludge will be easily found.
 Moisture is easily detected, even in trace amounts.
-Your system will calculate any aspect of the oil which could cause failure.
+Your system will calculate any aspect of the oil that could cause failure.

 Oil analytics systems have been around for a while.
 Most modern cars have them integrated into the central computer system.
-Your car checking oil quality is a practical example of a predictive maintenance system.
+Your car’s oil quality checking is a practical example of a predictive maintenance system.

 These systems are not difficult to integrate into existing machines.
-You should have guidance from your lubricant provider on acceptable temperatures and viscosity.
+You should consult with your lubricant provider for guidance on acceptable temperatures and viscosity.
 You could cross-reference your actual results against the expected results.

 Predictive maintenance sensors best practices